 What is an Advance Pricing Arrangement (APA)

-APA is a dispute prevention facility under which IRAS and the taxpayer or relevant tax treaty partner agree in advance on a set of criteria to ascertain the pricing of a taxpayer’s related party transactions for a specific period of time.
+APA is a dispute prevention facility under which IRAS and the taxpayer or relevant DTA partner agree in advance on a set of criteria to ascertain the pricing of a taxpayer’s related party transactions for a specific period of time.

 Learn more about APA.